kovaccc/Flutter---clean-localization-/README.md

 <img width="867" alt="image" src="https://user-images.githubusercontent.com/75457058/206392711-77a6d971-4ecf-4c29-953f-3afcbc385e0f.png">

-- Run [this script](https://github.com/kovaccc/Flutter---clean-localization-) to remove unused descriptions and other strings from your .arb files by adding it to your application directory (clean_intl.py).
+- Run [this script](https://github.com/kovaccc/Flutter---clean-localization-) to remove unused descriptions and other unused strings from your .arb files by adding it to your application directory (clean_intl.py).
 You will maybe need to adjust root_folders variable in the script depending on your project structure

 <img width="290" alt="image" src="https://user-images.githubusercontent.com/75457058/206390556-20998396-003e-44a0-8e40-967711d43a8a.png">